natalie-s11/hpc-batch-sim/README.md

 **Course Concepts:**
 - HPC job orchestration using Python multiprocessing: Simulates multiple batch jobs efficiently on a local machine
-- Flask API: Provides a minimal health check endpoint and job configuration endpoint
+- Flask API: Provides a minimal health check endpoint and job configuration endpoint (**Need to fix this!**)
 - Docker containerization: Ensures reproducible and portable execution of the application

 **Architecture Diagram:**